-From onboarding new users through very long sign up forms, non-responsiveness of websites, to poorly created information architectures, a bad user experience (UX) can lead to a negative brand perception of an online business.
+From onboarding new users through very long sign-up forms, non-responsiveness, and websites, to poorly created information architectures, a bad user experience (UX) can lead to a negative brand perception of an online business.

 Now that we know the essence of a good user experience, below are ways a bad UX can ruin your online business:

 A term used to describe a visitor on a web page who leaves that page before completing the desired action.
 Examples of abandonment include exiting before signing up for a newsletter or downloading an incentive.

 Depending on your industry, booking abandonments, form abandonments, and cart abandonments are various kinds of abandonments that a bad UX could instigate.
 While various marketing reports have shown that bad UX, price comparison, customer indecision e.t.c are reasons a customer could abandon your website, the numbers hover around 15–30% for a bad user experience.